ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Methodology

-We inject the extracted thinker guidance into the JEPA predictor via feature-wise linear modulation (FiLM)~\cite{perez2018film}.
-For predictor block $\ell$, the guidance produces modulation parameters $(\gamma_\ell,\beta_\ell)$, and we modulate the block input as

-This yields layer-wise, sample-specific conditioning that injects semantic and knowledge cues into latent forecasting without requiring the VLM to act as a dense predictor.
+\textbf{Layer-wise guidance.} We inject the extracted thinker guidance into the JEPA predictor via feature-wise linear modulation (FiLM)~\cite{perez2018film}.
+For predictor block $\ell$, the guidance produces modulation parameters $(\gamma_\ell,\beta_\ell)$, and we modulate the block input as { } This yields layer-wise, sample-specific conditioning that injects semantic and knowledge cues into latent forecasting without requiring the VLM to act as a dense predictor.